-CY 2018 - 2021 Four Year Target

-52.7%

-1.7%

-CY 2018 - 2021 Four Year Target

-31.1%

-7.0%

-Table 9: Summary of Regional Pavement Condition Measures & Targets and bridge conditions.
+Table 15: Summary of Regional Pavement Condition Measures & Targets

+Interstate CY 2018 - 2021 Four Year Target (1) Percentage of Pavements on the Interstate System in Good Condition 52.7% (2) Percentage of Pavements on the Interstate System in Poor Condition 1.7% NHS (Non-Interstate) CY 2018 - 2021 Four Year Target (3) Percentage of Pavements on the NHS (excl.
+Interstate) in Good Condition 31.1% (4) Percentage of Pavements on the NHS (excl.
+Interstate) in Poor Condition 7.0% and bridge conditions.
 In addition to those that improve pavement and bridge conditions on the National Highway System (NHS), many other types of projects are eligible for NHPP funding, including (but not limited to) some of the following:

+Figure 4: Interstate Pavement: Performance vs. Targets (Good Condition)

-Funds from the National Highway Perfc n/a \Rightarrow Program (NHPP) have been programmed on 63 projects in the FY 2023-2026 TIP totaling \$1.29 billion.
+Funds from the National Highway Perfc n/a = Program (NHPP) have been programmed on 63 projects in the FY 2023-2026 TIP totaling \$1.29 billion.
 Not all 63 projects will necessarily support pavement